-Cause of heart arrhythmia discovered using X-rays at CLSFebruary 22nd, 2013 in Medical research /
+Cause of heart arrhythmia discovered using X-rays at CLSFebruary 22, 2013 in Medicine & Health / Medical research

 Using powerful X-rays at the Canadian Light Source synchrotron, scientists have reconstructed the scenario of heart arrhythmia in action, making critical progress towards preventing deadly conditions and saving lives.

 The research was published in the prestigious journal Nature Communications and presented at the 2013 annual meeting of the American Association for the Advancement of Science (AAAS) in Boston earlier this week.

 A 3D model was created using imaging results from the CLS that reveals for the first time how gene mutations affect the pathway in heart muscle cells that control its rhythm.

 Arrhythmias are characterized by the heart beating too fast, too slow, or inconsistently, causing a decrease to blood flow to the brain and body that results in heart palpitations, dizziness, fainting, or even death.